 This ranking has also considered the recent changes and commitments that colleges have made to support indigenous students and communities.
-This information gives evidence that the colleges will continue to improve their efforts for a significant duration of time.
+This information gives evidence that the colleges will continue to improve their efforts for a long time.

-This ranking initially sourced colleges from articles that highlighted strong colleges for Native Americans and colleges that had strong minority enrollment efforts in general.
-Once we selected the strongest colleges from these sources, we then conducted further research to assess further ways in which the colleges were supporting Native American students and indigenous communities.
+This ranking initially sourced colleges from articles that highlighted strong colleges for Native Americans and colleges that had solid minority enrollment efforts in general.
+We selected the strongest colleges from these sources.
+We then conducted research to assess ways in which the colleges were supporting Native American students and indigenous communities.
 The full list of sources is as follows:

 30. University of Maryland